D.C. Schroth Organ Builders, LLC

 If these are things you would like to see in your organ service company, please contact us to set up an appointment.

-Like many fans of the pipe organ, David Schroth Jr.’s journey began at a very young age, initially inspired by his grandfather who was an organ technician in New England.
-David spent his free time as an adolescent practicing upon local organs, but eventually became seriously interested in organ building after studying George Ashdown Audsley’s landmark tome The Art of Organ Building while still only a senior in high school, David entered into an apprenticeship with German organ builder Stefan Maier.
+Like many fans of the pipe organ, David’s journey began at a very young age, initially inspired by his grandfather who was an organ technician in New England.
+After studying George Ashdown Audsley’s landmark tome The Art of Organ Building while still only a senior in high school, David entered into an apprenticeship with German organ builder Stefan Maier.
 Here, he assisted in servicing and rebuilding dozens of the various historic instruments that dot the New England countryside, as well as some of the most well-known modern tracker instruments in the New England area.

 This experience was sufficient to procure a position at the firm of Richards, Fowkes, & Co. in Ooltewah, TN, where he assisted in the construction and erection of their Opus 16, Duke Divinity School, and Opus 17, Church of the Transfiguration, Dallas, TX.

-David and his family moved to Louisville, KY in 2009.
-David, working with local builders, shifted focus of his training to gain invaluable experience working with electro-pneumatic and all-electric action pipe organs, also coming to be well versed in installation and maintenance of solid-state relay systems.
-During this time, he also gained crucial business and administrative experience, being project manager for organ builder Pete Webber from 2013 until forming D. C. Schroth Organ Builders, and the rest, as they say, is history!
+David and his family moved to Louisville in 2009.
+David, working with local builders, shifted focus of his training to gain experience working with electro-pneumatic and all-electric action pipe organs, also coming to be well versed in installation and maintenance of solid-state relay systems.
+He also became well-versed working with 3D Cad, becoming proficient in windchest and case design.
+In July 2015, David set out to found D. C. Schroth Organ Builders, and the rest, as they say, is history!

 David is a member of the American Institute of Organbuilders, The American Guild of Organists (National and Local Chapters), the Organ Historical Society, and the American Theater Organ Society (National and Local Chapters).

 David Schroth, Jr. currently resides just outside the Louisville Metro in rural Shepherdsville, KY, with his wife and children.